dfelinto/blender-manual/manual/grease_pencil/primitives.rst

 It creates a 2D monkey head.
 The Monkey's name is "Suzanne" and is Blender's mascot.
 2D Suzanne is very useful as a standard test.

-.. note:: Materials and 2D Layers

-   Adding Stroke or Monkey primitives also adds a set of preset materials and 2D layers to help start drawing with the new object.

 Scene Line Art